-Open year-round, Hot Springs Cove is only accessible by air or sea (one-hour water taxi ride from Tofino), reached by an easy hike on a 2-km attractive wooden boardwalk trail from the dock, through old-growth rainforest with huge ancient cedars, towering Douglas firs, and spruces.
+Open year-round, Hot Springs Cove is only accessible by air or sea (one-hour water taxi ride from Tofino), reached by an easy hike on a 2-km attractive wooden boardwalk trail from the dock, through the old-growth rainforest with huge ancient cedars, towering Douglas firs, and spruces.
 The air is thick and humid, and everything is lush, damp, green and growing.

 The hot pools remain at an average temperature of approximately 50 degrees Celsius.
-At high tide the surf surges up into the two lower pools creating a unique blend of hot and cool water.
-This tidal action also flushes the pools twice daily, so they are always noticeably clean, and is clear with just a faint smell and taste of sulphur.
+At high tide, the surf surges up into the two lower pools creating a unique blend of hot and cool water.
+This tidal action also flushes the pools twice daily, so they are always noticeably clean and is clear with just a faint smell and taste of sulphur.